B-Sneha95/SQL_DATA_WARE_HOUSE_PROJECT_MEDALLION_ARCHITECTURE/README.md

 ✅ Performed complete data quality checks and standardization.
 ✅ Built a robust star schema for sales analytics.
 ✅ Prepared data for Power BI and machine learning integrations.

+🔹 Project Impact
+This project demonstrates how powerful SQL alone can be for building complete ETL pipelines.
+By working through every layer of data transformation manually, it highlights real-world data engineering skills:
+From raw ingestion to refined insights — every layer adds business value and trust in data.

 📸 Visual References
 Medallion Architecture (Bronze → Silver → Gold)